Aagha Ali: Early life and background

-Agha Ali was born on 4 December 1985 in Lahore, Punjab.
+Aagha Ali was born on 4 December 1985 in Lahore, Punjab.

-He is the younger son of the widely known actor of the 1980s, Agha Sikandar (d.
-1993), himself the son-in-law of the legendary singer, actor, and producer Inayat Hussain Bhatti, who is thus Agha Ali’s maternal grandfather, making him a nephew of the television actor Waseem Abbas as well as a cousin of Ali Abbas and also the grandnephew of actor Kaifee.
-His brother Ali Sikandar is also an actor and writer while singer-turned-actor Ali Azmat is his mother's cousin.
+He is the youngest son of the widely known actor of the 1980s, Agha Sikandar (d.
+1993), himself the son-in-law of the legendary singer, actor, and producer Inayat Hussain Bhatti, who is thus Agha Ali's maternal grandfather, making him a nephew of the television actor Waseem Abbas as well as a cousin of Ali Abbas and also the grandnephew of actor Kaifee.
+His brother Ali Sikandar is also an actor and writer while singer-turned-actor, Ali Azmat is his mother's cousin.